Sorry, you need to enable JavaScript to visit this website.

 What if my student spends the summer in another state?
 Can my student still use the benefits?

 Yes, your student’s SUN Bucks card will be issued by DC if your student is eligible in DC.
-SUN Bucks cards can be used at any retailer that accepts SNAP in any state.
+DC SUN Bucks cards can be used at any retailer that accepts SNAP in any state.

 What is the difference between SNAP and SUN Bucks?